gesha17/portfolio/README.md

 # Links

-I am currently open for booking private audits.
+I am open for booking private audits.
 Get in touch with me on [X](https://x.com/shishgeor).

 Here are my public profiles on the popular plaftorms: